Caring for your belt

 However, in the interest of hygiene and civility we believe you can actually clean your belt!
 There is no need to possess an old smelly, mouldy belt in order to prove your dedication to training or your seniority.

-If you follow some simple rules, you can have a quality belt which will serve you for a long time.
+If you follow some simple rules (at your own risk), you can have a quality belt which will serve you for a long time.

 1. Wash as needed